 The Witch’s nighttime cinematography is incredible, utilizing the minimal glow of candlelight and hearth fire to emphasize intense character emotions and ominous tone.
 In contrast, daytime sequences depict washed-out colors and dull greys to mirror the family’s loss of spirit and depression.
 I’m normally not a fan of color-correction given how much it’s overused in every single movie released nowadays, but here The Witch makes a powerful case for its aide as a storytelling technique.

 Finally, the ending is something else entirely and makes for a great exclamation point to a tense and unnerving horror adventure.
 The finale is scary, creepy, satisfying, and is set up throughout the rest of the movie in tasteful and subtle ways.
+So many contemporary horror pictures, including otherwise competent, independent ones, stumble in their final act, but not this one.
 It’s one of the better scary endings I’ve seen in the past decade.

 SUMMARY & RECOMMENDATION: Full of well-paced scares and suffocating atmosphere, The Witch is a horror triumph that depicts how terrifying supernatural demons, witchcraft, and possession can be when done right.
 The cast is terrific and outdo themselves with the archaic, old-school English vernacular, particularly “final girl” Anya Taylor-Joy.
 This film is the rare project that feels nearly twice its runtime (93 minutes), but feels all the better for it.